totem-tech/documentation/crowdloan/contribution-terms.md

 * All Pledges received after the Pledge period ends will not receive KAPEX allocations.

-* The Pledge cut-off date will be defined by the Live Accounting Association before the Pledge is activated.
+* The Pledge cut-off date will be defined before the Pledge is deactivated.
 This will be known as "The Last Allocation Time" and cannot be appealed.

 * The final allocation is only calculated after the Pledge period ends in order to capture Pledges made at the very last minute.